Trictrac: Bearing off

-Being the first player to bear off fifteen men scores 4 points (singleton) or 6 points (doublet).
+Being the first player to bear off fifteen men scores 4 points for singles or 6 points for doubles.

-If on the last move there is only one man left to go out and the amount of one die is sufficient, it does not affect the scoring and the second die is ignored.
+If on the last move there is only one man left to bear off and the amount of one die is sufficient, it does not affect the scoring and the second die is ignored.
 Once the points have been scored, the two players replace the men on the opposite talons.
-They therefore change the colour of their men with each game.
-If no hole was immediately won, the points acquired are retained by both players.
-The privilege of starting the next game goes to the one who bore his men off first.
+They therefore change the colour of their men with each pickup.
+If no hole is immediately won, the points acquired are retained by both players.
+The privilege of starting the next pickup (relevé) goes to the one who bore his men off first.

-The provincial method consisted in playing all that was playable on the board and only the men furthest from the talon were allowed to be borne off if the dice permitted.
-An exception was that a player who had made a jan de retour could preserve it by taking out his extra men if they could be moved exactly onto the end rail.
-The player could 'preserve by privilege' (conserver par privilège) in this way up to three times.
+The provincial method consists of playing all that is playable on the board and allowing only the men furthest from the talon to be borne off, dice permitting.
+Exceptionally, a player who has filled a jan de retour may preserve it by bearing off his extra men, but only if they can be moved exactly onto the end rail.
+The player can 'preserve by privilege' (conserver par privilège) in this way up to three times.

 Obsolete jans

-Three ways to score points were abandoned in the first half of the 17th century:
+Three ways to score points were in practice abandoned in the first half of the 17th century: